 Camping in hot conditions can be a little frustrating, but having the multiple windows will aid in keeping a cool breeze flowing through the tent.
 It also features a mesh covering on all sides of the windows and this will keep all those pesky mosquitoes from frustrating yours throughout the night.
 In the rainy season, your rainfly will be handy to cover up these mesh openings as well.

 Kodiak has added a built-in sleeping pad to keep you elevated off the floor.
 This has been constructed from comfortable cotton and you will be sleeping like a baby.
 Many people also add small camping cots on the inside to keep them elevated even higher off the ground and to stay out of harm’s way when they are actually sleeping.

-If you need versatility for those days at the beach with your family, you should note that the tent can actually be unzipped and this will allow you to easily create a shelter to keep most of the people out of the hot sun.
+If you need versatility for those days at the beach with your family, you should note that the Kodiak Canvas 1-Person Tent can actually be unzipped and this will allow you to easily create a shelter to keep most of the people out of the hot sun.
 It offers you even more functionality to use the tent in precarious situations that you might need a different tent for.

 The Tangkula Tent Cot Folding Waterproof 1 Person Hiking Camping Tent is one of the most versatile tents that you can choose.
 Made from durable 420DPU coated oxford for the main materials, it is capable to withstand the rays of the sun and also ensure that you have some protection from the rain conditions that might occasionally set in.

 This one person tent is built on top of a camping cot to keep you elevated off the floor and ensure that you don’t need to endure some of the rainy conditions.
 As for the outer frame, aluminum has been used and once the tent has been fully assembled, it can hold a massive 275-pound, which is great for you and all of your gear if you are lightweight.